zmkfirmware/zmk/docs/docs/features/studio.md

 :::info

 To use ZMK Studio, a keyboard needs to be [configured appropriately](#adding-zmk-studio-support-to-a-keyboard).
-ZMK has updated some, but not all, of its in-tree keyboards for use with ZMK Studio, the list of which can be found [here](/blog/2024/11/11/zmk-studio-mvp-ga).
+ZMK has updated some, but not all, of its in-tree keyboards for use with ZMK Studio, the list of which can be found in the [ZMK Studio blog post](/blog/2024/11/11/zmk-studio-mvp-ga).
 If your keyboard is supported by an external module/config, check with the maintainer to see if support has been added.

 :::